by Janice Jones |Last Updated 05-05-2021

 Approximately 40 percent of the proptosed eyes retain vision after being replaced in their globes.

 Zoey is lucky she survived her ordeal with the Bulldog.
 But her eye did not survive.
+Sadly, one year later she got into a fight again, lost her eye and all vision.
+She never recovered and was put down in 2017.

 Genetics play a huge part.
 Dogs whose eyes protrude more than others are not set in as deeply into their sockets.